-- Ensuring the next farm bill includes provisions that increase competition and fairness in agricultural markets; - Legislation that would strengthen antitrust and competition laws, reverse the trend of corporate consolidation, and protect family farmers and ranchers from anticompetitive practices; - Legislation to bring greater transparency and price discovery to cattle markets;
+- Ensuring the next farm bill includes provisions that increase competition and fairness in agricultural markets; - Legislation that would strengthen antitrust and competition laws, reverse the trend of corporate consolidation, and protect family farmers and ranchers from anticompetitive practices; - Legislation to bring greater transparency and price discovery to cattle markets; - Truthful and transparent labeling of agricultural products, including reauthorization and full implementation of mandatory country-of-origin (COOL) labeling, and support for "Product of USA" or "Made in the USA" label claims on meat, poultry, and egg products, only when they are derived from animals born, raised, processed, and slaughtered in the United States;

-- Truthful and transparent labeling of agricultural products, including reauthorization and full implementation of mandatory country-of-origin (COOL) labeling, and support for "Product of USA" or "Made in the USA" label claims on meat, poultry, and egg products, only when they are derived from animals born, raised, processed, and slaughtered in the United States; - Requiring Livestock Mandatory Reporting (LMR) Act data to be consistently available; - Robust enforcement of the Packers and Stockyards Act (P&S Act); - The establishment and robust funding of an "Office of the Special Investigator for Competition Matters" at the U.S. Department of Agriculture (USDA) to aid in vigorous P&S Act enforcement; - Interagency coordination between the Department of Justice (DOJ), Federal Trade Commission (FTC), and USDA to ensure our nation's federal antitrust and procompetition laws are enforced to the maximum extent possible; - The blocking of harmful mergers throughout the food value chain including the acquisition of Albertsons by Kroger to prevent further consolidation within the retail grocery industry; - Farmers having the right to repair their own equipment, because repair restrictions imposed by equipment manufacturers violates antitrust law, leads to increased costs and repair delays for farmers, and reduces repair choice; - Spurring the development and expansion of diverse, local, and/or regional market opportunities throughout farm and food supply chains, including but not limited to production, processing, distribution, retail, and storage; and - Establishing within USDA a program like the Fair Food Program, assuring a collaborative process between farmers and workers on farms to deliver certifiable, market-rewarded, and market-enforced payment on products to benefit wages, profits, and livelihoods of workers and of farmers.
+- Robust and more urgent enforcement of the Packers and Stockyards Act (P&S Act); - The establishment of an "Office of the Special Investigator for Competition Matters" at the U.S. Department of Agriculture (USDA) to strengthen P&S Act enforcement and support for the newly established Chief Competition Officer at USDA; - Interagency coordination between the Department of Justice (DOJ), Federal Trade Commission (FTC), and USDA to ensure our nation's federal antitrust and pro-competition laws are maximally enforced; - Blocking harmful mergers throughout the food value chain, including the Kroger/Albertsons grocery merger; - Ensuring farmers have the right to repair their equipment, because equipment manufacturer's repair restrictions violate antitrust law, increase costs and repair delays, and reduces repair choice; - Spurring the development and expansion of diverse, local, and/or regional market opportunities throughout farm and food supply chains, including but not limited to production, processing, distribution, retail, and storage; and - Increasing the cost efficiency and reliability of freight rail service for farmers by addressing the lack of competition among freight rail companies through increased antitrust scrutiny and enforcement, greater Surface Transportation Board oversight, establishing reciprocal switching, and requiring railroads to cover losses due to delayed delivery of rail cars.